dpraul/meet_matt/README.md

 SciPy installed shall hereon be referred to as `anaconda3`
 2. Install vitualenv to the `env/` folder using `anaconda3 -m pip install virtualenv env`
 3. Activate the env using `env\Scripts\activate` (Windows) or `env/bin/activate` otherwise.
-4. With the env activated, install requirements with `pip install -r heatmap\requirements.txt`
+4. With the env activated, install requirements with `pip install -r requirements.txt`

 The Arduino Sketch relies on the following libraries: